AndrewAllan/metaweatherTest/README.md

 # metaweatherTest
 This is the repository for the metaweather test

-Librays used
-Rest-asured
-Junit
-Hamcrest
-cucumber
-log4j

-This is the api test automation assesment for the bbc

 ## Getting Started

 download the project source from the repo - XX add XX